 What they eat:

 - Carpenter ant: You might think the carpenter ant would eat wood, but they don’t.
 They just live in wood.
 It’s their canvas, their raison d’etre, if you will.
 They remove it and live in it, but they prefer to eat other insects, fruit, and other sugary food.

 - Pavement ant: In this case, the pavement ant isn’t too different from their carpenter ant brothers.
 They also eat other insects, fruit, and sugar.
 Pavement ants will also eat greasy food and human kitchen waste.
 Talk about tasty!

 Remember, both carpenter ants and pavement ants can be a big problem.
-If you need ant control in Toronto, call us now at 647-708-7378 or get in touch online.
+If you need ant control, call us now at 647-708-7378 or get in touch online.
 We deliver fast, effective service and we’ll be there in two shakes of a stick!